momentumlearn/course/phase3-fe/props-and-state.md

 [React Freeshelf]({{ site.data.projects.react_freeshelf.url }})

-This should be challenging for a React beginner, but if you finish it early, please do this additional assignment:
+This should be challenging for a React beginner, but if you finish it early, please do this additional project:

 [React Slideshow]({{ site.data.projects.react_slideshow.url }})